usnistgov/NIST-BGP-SRx/README.md

 It is recommended to install the "Development Tools" which contain a full set of libraries and tools to build the software.
-For a list of the required developer (*-devel) packages in CENTOS please see the [CONTENT](CONTENT) file.
+For a list of the required developer (*-devel) packages in CentOS please see the [CONTENT](CONTENT) file.

 For minimal installs without the "Development Tools" the following